SSAA Club/Sections contacts and Information

 Majura Pistol Club

-This club offers a variety of matches, Service Pistol, Field Pistol Silhouette, and SSAA Target Pistol.
+This club offers a variety of matches, PPC Service matches, Field Pistol Silhouette, and SSAA Target Pistol.
 We shoot a combination of Saturdays and Sundays, there is something on each weekend.

 We are located on the top ranges at the very top of the SSAA ACT Complex past the shotgun ranges.
 You can access the ranges by traveling past the SSAA ACT entrance and pass the Shotgun entrance and follow the road as it veers right, through the gate (that is open when we are on the range) which will lead you to a large green clubhouse, the ranges are in front of the clubhouse.
 If you are interested in pistol shooting please contact us for an information sheet.
 New members welcome.